 We are interested in community responses to global change drivers.

 We were initially funded by the the Long Term Ecological Research (LTER) Network Office in 2012 to study patterns of community change to resource manipulation experiments.
-Our first two working groups resulted in a conceptual paper detailing how to study community responses to global change drivers (Avolio et al. 2015) and the compilation of 101 datasets (La Pierre et al. in prep).
+Our first two working groups resulted in a conceptual paper detailing how to study community responses to global change drivers (Avolio et al. 2015) and the compilation of 101 datasets (Komatsu et al. in prep).
 We are currently looking for more datasets, collaborators, and analysis ideas.

 - June 2018.
 Meghan Avolio and Kim Komatsu (formerly La Pierre) get an sDiv working group funded to study traits!

 - May 2019.
 Meghan, Kim, Kevin, Sally, Emily and Adam have a three-day meeting to get several papers ready for writing before our last meeting at NCEAS in July.

 - March 2019.
 Codyn update released on CRAN introducing new functions to do community analyses.

 - October 2018.
 We hold our last of three meeting with processes-based modelers at NCEAS!